 Kaufmann also served as an adviser on an HBO film debuted in 2010 starring Claire Danes, who plays a woman with high-functioning autism who became a professor at Colorado State University and a pioneering designer of humane livestock facilities.

 Adam, distributed by Fox Searchlight Pictures, was awarded the Alfred P. Sloan Prize at the Sundance festival for outstanding feature film focusing on science and technology.
 More importantly, the film has been well-received by those in the Asperger’s community as well as experts in the field.

 “The portrayal of someone who is enthusiastic about science rather than dismissed as geeky was very genuine,” said Fran Bagenal, a professor of astrophysical and planetary sciences at the University of Colorado.
 Raymond F. Gesteland, a professor of human genetics at the University of Utah, praised the film, saying, “Adam will help the rest of the world look at Asperger’s with a new realistic light.”

 Mary and Max

-Another movie that made its debut at the Sundance festival, an animated feature called Mary and Max, also highlights the idiosyncrasies of a person dealing with autism spectrum disorder.
-The film focuses on the pen-pal relationship between an autistic 44-year-old New Yorker, who lives on chocolate hot dogs and a lonely 8-year-old Australian girl.
+Another movie that made its debut at the Sundance festival, an animated feature called Mary and Max, also highlights the idiosyncrasies of a person dealing with Asperger’s Syndrome.
+The film focuses on the pen-pal relationship between a 44-year-old New Yorker, who has Asperger’s and lives on chocolate hot dogs, and a lonely 8-year-old Australian girl.

 Awareness of Asperger’s Syndrome has expanded exponentially since Dustin Hoffman portrayed an autistic savant in “Rain Man” over 20 years ago.
-With greater awareness comes more accurate diagnosis, greater support, and more programs for children with high-functioning autism.
+With greater awareness comes more accurate diagnosis, greater support, and more programs for children with Asperger’s Syndrome.